Calabasas, California: Parks and recreation

 Brandon's Village is a public playground located at Gates Canyon Park in Calabasas.
 It serves over 5,000 special needs children from Calabasas and surrounding communities.
 Designed by Shane's Inspiration, a nonprofit organization that designs and builds universally accessible playgrounds, Brandon's Village is about 1 acre in size.
 Its playground equipment is over 70% independently playable by children with disabilities, and also provides meaningful and stimulating play opportunities for children without disabilities.

 Grape Arbor Park is a small park and green space situated on Lost Road Hills off Ventura Freeway in Calabasas, and serves the surrounding residential area.
 The park includes a baseball diamond, tennis court, sand volleyball court, playground, and picnic tables.
 In 2018, the park was damaged during the Woolsey Fire, with playground equipment, landscaping, and irrigation needing repair.
 The park was renovated by the city, with reconstruction being completed in 2020.

-Calabasas Bark Park is a small dog park with a grass space and separated gated children's area with water fountains.
+Calabasas Bark Park is a small dog park with a grass space and separate gated children's area with water fountains.
 The park is also connected to a small maintained hiking trail.

 Wild Walnut Park is an outdoor preserve located along Mulholland Highway in Calabasas.
 The park features walking paths and picnic benches.
-In 2020, a portion of the park was approved to be used as a dog park.
+In 2020, a portion of the park was approved for use as a dog park.

 Government

 City policies are enacted by a five-member city council.
 Council members serve overlapping four-year terms and are elected at-large, on a non-partisan basis.
-Each year, the council selects one of its members to act as mayor and preside over city council meetings; A mayor pro tempore is also selected at this time, to serve for one year, concurrent to the mayoral term.
+Each year, the council selects one of its members to act as mayor and preside over city council meetings; a mayor pro tempore is also selected at this time, to serve for one year, concurrent to the mayoral term.
 While the mayor has additional responsibilities/duties, the mayor is not vested with any additional administrative authority.

 The City of Calabasas uses a council-manager model of local government.
 The city council is primarily responsible for legislative, financial, and political matters, while an appointed city manager serves as the city's chief executive.
 The city manager is primarily responsible for managing day-to-day operations and providing general oversight.
 The city manager is appointed by and serves at the pleasure of the city council.